mincledon/mparticle-java-events-sdk/README.md

                 .createService(EventsApi.class);
 ```

 By default, the Java SDK will upload to the [US1 Data Center URL](https://docs.mparticle.com/developers/server/http/#endpoint).
-If the API key you're sending to exists in an mParticle Data Center that's not US1, you can add the following configuration to the SDK initialization:
+If the API key you're sending to exists in an mParticle Data Center that's not US1, you must override the base url using the following configuration:

 ```java
 Retrofit.Builder mybuilder = new Retrofit.Builder().baseUrl("DATA CENTER URL").build();